 E..
-Believers will receive a crown of righteousness
+Active believers who do his will and build his kingdom will receive a crown of righteousness

 Paul wrote in 2 Tim.
 4:8 that he is about to end his life, which “the Lord, the righteous Judge, will award to me on that day—and not only to me, but also to all who have longed for his appearing.”

 F..
 Believers will receive rewards (1 Cor.
 3:10-15).

 As noted, if they have built on the foundation that the apostles laid, with gold, silver and precious stones, they will receive rewards.
 But if they built with wood, hay and straw, then their flammable works will be burned off, but they themselves will be saved.

 VIII..
 How will the rewards be distributed to some of the redeemed, and yet all of them will still be happy, without regrets?

 We don’t know for sure, but here are some guesses.

 The final judgment and distribution of rewards could be like high school graduation.
 Everyone knows that some students got better grades than others, particularly the Valedictorian, but everyone will be so happy to be in heaven that the lower-grade students will not feel badly.
 “We made it!”
 They will even celebrate the ones who advanced farther than they did.

 B..
 Another analogy from theologians